TencentARC/ArcNerf/docs/models.md

 - init_var: use to init the inv_s param.
 By default `inv_s = -np.log(init_var)/speed_factor`, init as `0.05`
 - speed_factor: use to init the inv_s, and get scale by `exp(inv_s * speed_factor``.
 By default `10`.
 - anneal_end: num of epoch for slope blending.
 In infer model, the factor is `1`, else `min(epoch/anneal_end, 1)`

+## bkg_model
+Here are the class of bkg_model, which concentrates on building the background.
+The model is also able to model foreground together if you set the parameters well.
+### NeRFPP(nerf++)
+The nerf++ model use same structure of one stage NeRF model to model the background in Multi-Sphere Image(MSI), and change input to `(x/r, y/r, z/r, 1/r)` for different radius.